 If we add here the status system capabilities, we will get a very beautiful picture, when the author’s reputation can be tracked live, directly in the blockchain.

 We immediately see a good, developing NFT art author and understand that, having bought the NFT they exhibited, it is unlikely that in a month we will find a market filled with copies of it.
+In addition, the author can set a separate commission for secondary sales of the NFTs issued by him.

 The author may sometimes sadly notice how their first NFT ends up at an auction, where it is already bought for a price many times higher than the original one.